microsoft/vscode-docs/release-notes/latest.md

     ![breakpoint-with-exclamation-mark](images/February/breakpoint-exclam.png)

   - A boolean `supportsFunctionBreakpoints` in `Capabilities` indicates whether the debug adapter implements function breakpoints.
-VS Code will only use the function breakpoint part of the debug protocol if this feature is enabled.
+VS Code will only use the new function breakpoint request of the debug protocol if this feature is enabled.

   - A boolean `supportEvaluateForHovers` indicates whether the debug adapter supports a side effect free `EvaluateRequest`.
 If this feature is enabled, VS Code will use the `evaluate` request to populate the hover with information about the object under the mouse pointer.
-If it is disabled, VS Code tries to find informaton about the object under the mouse pointer in the Variables viewlet.
+If it is disabled, VS Code uses the information from the Variables viewlet.

   - An optional `exceptionBreakpointFilters` capability that lists the filters available for the `setExceptionBreakpoints` request.
 With this a debug adapter can contribute the options shown in the breakpoint viewlet: